Feyerabend/ABC80/README.md

 I have an original machine seen below.
 I bought the Jupiter ACE sometime around 1983/1984.
 There were only 5,000 made according to estimates.
 I did not have much money at this time, and it was actually my first computer.
 It was interesting that it was a cheap computer, but not running BASIC.
-But it also had a horrible keyboard, like its cousin ZX80.
+But it also had a horrible "rubbery" keyboard, like its cousin Sinclair ZX-Spectrum.
 Fast, but not really usable.
 Even for the time.

 ![Reimagined partial idea on AIR-FIGHT](assets/images/Ace.gif)